Undergraduate Programs

 The Duke Undergraduate Financial Aid Office handles all financial aid matters, and the Bulletin of Undergraduate Instruction includes information about scholarships available to Duke undergraduates as well as loans and tuition payment plans.

 Summer Tuition Scholarships.
 Duke Marine Lab Summer Tuition Scholarships are available to all students enrolled in marine science summer courses.
 A student may receive only one summer tuition scholarship per summer.
 The precondition for review of a scholarship application is admission to a specific summer course.
 Admission to courses does not automatically imply award of a scholarship; separate reviews are conducted.
 Please contact the Duke Marine Lab Enrollment Office at ml_enrollment@nicholas.duke.edu to apply for a summer tuition scholarship.
-Applicants are required to submit a letter of recommendation from academic faculty and a brief statement of purpose, i.e., the reason for taking the particular course and demonstrate a need for the scholarship.
-The deadline is March 22.
+Applicants are required to submit a brief statement of purpose, i.e., the reason for taking the particular course and demonstrate a need for the scholarship.
+The deadline is April 2025.
 Details are available online at nicholas.duke.edu/marinelab/academics/undergraduate/scholarships-financial-aid.

 The Stanback Fellowship Program.
 The Nicholas School offers paid summer learning experiences to any currently enrolled Duke undergraduate student through the Duke University Stanback Fellowship Program.
 Made possible by the support of Fred and Alice Stanback, the program provides students with significant work experience in grassroots conservation, advocacy, applied resource management, or environmental policy.
 More information is available at nicholas.duke.edu/careers/students/stanback-fellowship-program.